 Sheryl Cowart Moss brings a wealth of experience and a love of research to her work at GSU.
 In addition to her work in higher education, she has teaching experience in general and special education at the preschool, elementary, middle and secondary levels.
 She has administrative experience in elementary and secondary schools and she served… more »

-Pete Rohleder, a native of Wichita, Kan., is a clinical instructor in the Department of Kinesiology and Health.
+Peter Rohleder is a native of Wichita, Kansas.
+He is a clinical instructor in the Department of Kinesiology and Health.
 He has extensive experience in the field of exercise, fitness, athletic performance and specialized body transformation.
 He has a combined 14 years’ experience in the exercise and fitness field as an instructor, strength coach and fitness studio owner.

 Laura Shannonhouse is an assistant professor in the College of Education and Human Development’s Department of Counseling and Psychological Services.
 She is a Licensed Professional Counselor (LPC), a National Certified Counselor (NCC) and an Applied Suicide Intervention Skills Trainer (ASIST).
 Her clinical experiences (e.g. college counseling center, cancer center, crisis center, etc.) have included working… more »